About DC Finance

 Known for our strict registration policy, our unique topic discussion, and world-class speakers, we have built a brand that is considered one of the best in its field.

-In the US, we manage our flagship East Coast Family Office & Wealth Management Conference with over 250 attendees representing over $100 billion (www.nyc-wealth.com), The High Tech & Innovation Family Office New York Meeting – the only tech investing dedicated event for HNW & FOs (www.thenycmeetings.com), The Texas Series of Family Office Conferences in Dallas and Houston, The Pre-Art Basel Florida Family Office Conference in South Beach that continues all along the Art Basel week (www.wealth-florida.com) and The Family Office Real Estate NYC Meeting (www.wealth-realestate.com) .
-In the UK, we manage The London Family Office & Wealth Management Conference (www.london-wealth.com).
-In Israel, we have established seven of the country’s top financial conferences: The Semi-Annual Economic Conference; The Going Public Abroad Annual Conference; The Annual Securities Offering Convention; The Kibbutz Industries Annual Economic Conference; The Annual Corporate Finance Conference (www.israel-finance.com); the Tel Aviv Institutional Investment Conference (www.tlvii.com) and The Annual Family Office & Wealth Management Conference which is considered one the world’s largest conferences in this field (www.israelwealth.com).
-Finally, we are the publisher of Family Wealth magazine distributed to over 18,000 high net worth households annually.
+In the US, we hold our flagship East Coast Family Office & Wealth Management Conference with over 250 attendees representing over $100 billion (www.nyc-wealth.com), The High Tech & Innovation Family Office New York Meeting – the only tech investing dedicated event for HNW & FOs (www.thenycmeetings.com), The Texas Series of Family Office Conferences in Dallas and Houston, The Pre-Art Basel Florida Family Office Conference in South Beach that continues all along the Art Basel week (www.wealth-florida.com) and The Family Office Real Estate NYC Meeting (www.wealth-realestate.com) and the Chicago conference (www.chicago-wealth.com).

 The conference agenda will cover such topics as single vs. multi-family offices, the crisis of trust, building the next generation, family views on different issues, multi-family office investment philosophies, portfolio construction, private equity, real estate projects, investment in distressed securities, asset allocation models, legal and accounting issues in the life of the family and taxation strategies.